Bills Sponsored by Taliaferro, Burzichelli, Houghtaling, Andrzejczak, Singleton, Downey, Mazzeo and Zwicker

 “Farming operations are expensive,” said Downey (D-Monmouth).
 “This provides the financial resources to help farmers in New Jersey continue to grow their businesses and thrive.”

-The third bill (A-4582), sponsored by Andrzejczak, Mazzeo, Taliaferro and Zwicker, would appropriate $32.5 million to the SADC from dedicated corporation business tax revenues pursuant to the State Constitution’s Preserve New Jersey Farmland Preservation Fund for the purpose of providing planning incentive grants to counties for up to 80 percent of the cost of acquisition of development easements on farmland for farmland preservation purposes.
+The third bill (A-4582), sponsored by Andrzejczak, Mazzeo, Taliaferro and Zwicker, appropriates $32.5 million to the SADC from dedicated corporation business tax revenues pursuant to the State Constitution’s Preserve New Jersey Farmland Preservation Fund for the purpose of providing planning incentive grants to counties for up to 80 percent of the cost of acquisition of development easements on farmland for farmland preservation purposes.

 “New Jersey is known for its cranberries, tomatoes and other Jersey Fresh products,” said Mazzeo (D-Atlantic).
 “This ensures that we can continue to grow and stock market shelves with products that are made right here at home.”